Borden Chase: Television

-Analysis
+Reception

-According to one film critic, the films that "typify the characters and conflicts associated with Chase's work" were Winchester 73, Bend of the River and The Far Country:First of all, two strong men are involved in an arduous journey across the western terrain, with units of society either contained within the journey itself (as a wagon train) or as various stops along the way (western towns, mining towns, etc.).
+According to Jeanine Basinger, the films that "typify the characters and conflicts associated with Chase's work" were Winchester 73, Bend of the River and The Far Country:First of all, two strong men are involved in an arduous journey across the western terrain, with units of society either contained within the journey itself (as a wagon train) or as various stops along the way (western towns, mining towns, etc.).
 The primary involvement of the movie is the conflict between two men, who tend to be deeply linked by some common bond...
 In some cases the conflict is internal, the hero against the evil inside himself.
 Although Chase created strong females in films... most Chase stories are male conflicts.
 Chase once said "That I believe is the greatest love story in all of the world.
 I don't mean sexual.
 I have always believed that a man can actually love and respect another man more so than he can a woman."...
 Straightforward dialogue, and absence of pretentious philosophizing, and clearly delineated action mark the story progressions, which culminate in unambiguous resolutions.
 Any ambiguities lie in the maturity of the characterizations, in which the two men are neither totally good nor totally bad.
-In this regard, Chase made a major contribution to what is thought of as the "adult" or "psychological" Westerns of the 1950s.
-The critic elaborated:The Chase Western story is presented in a physical progression across a larger-than-life landscape, an epic journey west which allows forces of good and evil to interact...
+In this regard, Chase made a major contribution to what is thought of as the "adult" or "psychological" Westerns of the 1950s.Basinger elaborated:The Chase Western story is presented in a physical progression across a larger-than-life landscape, an epic journey west which allows forces of good and evil to interact...
 The issue of the Chase Western script is not whether man will settle the West and live in it.
 It is assumed he will, or that he already has.
 The question is more universal and appropriate to modern life: Will the uncivilized forces within man create a Wild West in perpetuity by winning out over his better instincts?